tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 "fixing" routine to alter the markdown so that a "linting" error is triggered, especially if you have just fixed that error manually.

-The defaults for most settings are resonable and using them in this particular combination avoids many issues.
+The defaults for most settings are reasonable and using them in this particular combination avoids many issues.
 Of particular note are the following settings which minimize ambiguity and seem to give stable round-trips: